 Vice Mayor Shirley Green Brown, who presided over Monday’s meeting, also disagreed with Fletcher’s stance that the city faces procedural gaps, saying in her 13 years as a commissioner, she’d never had a problem getting information she needed.

-She said communication is key and that she presses staff whenever she doesn’t get what she needs promptly.
+She said communication is key and that she presses staff whenever she doesn’t get a prompt response.

 “There’s always room for improvement,” she said.
 “There’s always a way to look at a situation, redefine it, make modifications.
 I’m open to that.
 But I don’t necessarily agree that we have gaps.”

-While Fletcher said multiple commissioners in other municipalities told him he shouldn’t have to pay for the policies he requested, Commissioner Jennifer Ringersen said she’d spoken with former Alachua commissioners who said they never made public records requests because staff provided the information they needed.
+While Fletcher said multiple commissioners in other municipalities told him he shouldn’t have to pay for the policies he requested, Commissioner Jennifer Ringersen said she’d spoken with former Alachua commissioners who said they never made public records requests because staff always provided what they needed.

 She said she feels like Fletcher’s accusations of gaps with staff move the city backwards as it tries to move forward.